-Status of operation (note) Difference from "Corporate Evaluation items Yes No Summarized explanation Governance Best Practice Principles for TWSE/TPEx Listed Companies" and reasons Company's corporate governance principles. been met, since the Company is able to nominate suitable and appropriate Director candidates, and there is no operational need to set up a Nomination Committee.
+Status of operation (note) Difference from "Corporate Evaluation items Yes No Summarized explanation Governance Best Practice Principles for TWSE/TPEx Listed Companies" and reasons candidates, and there is no operational need to set up a Nomination Committee.
 (3)Does the Company establish a standard to measure the performance of the board of directors and carry out periodic review of such performance annually?
 Does the Company report the results of the performance evaluation to the board of directors and use the results as the reference for individual directors' remuneration and renewal.
-3. The Company has formulated the "Self-Evaluation or Peer Evaluation of the Board of Directors" upon resolution from the Board of Directors on August 7, 2020.
-The performance evaluation for 2022 has also been completed, and the results of which have been submitted to the Board meeting convened or December 9, 2022.
-The preceding information could serve as references ir determining remunerations, nomination, and re-election of the Company Directors. t the Corporate Governance Best l Practice Principles for n TWSE/TPEx Listed Companies.
+V 3.
+The Company has formulated the "Self-Evaluation or Peer Evaluation of the Board of Directors" upon resolution from the Board of Directors on August 7, 2020.
+The performance evaluation for 2023 has also been completed, and the results of which have been submitted to the Board meeting convened on December 8, 2023.
+The preceding information could serve as references in determining remunerations, nomination, and re-election of the Company Directors.
+Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies.
 (4)Does the Company regularly evaluate the independence of certified public accountant periodically?
-V 4.
-The Company evaluates the independence and competence of the Certified Public Accountants at least once a year by making reference to the audir quality indicators (AQIs) to formulate the structural indicators of assessment on the competence, audit quality control, independence, external supervisior and innovation of the Certified Public Accountants.
-The CPA and the firm will be requested to fill out the assessment questionnaire, provide related information and certification for the General Management Divisions evaluation.
-The recent year assessment result has been reported to the Audir Committee and Board of Directors on Mar 3, 2023. t "Corporate Governance Best t Practice Principles for n TWSE/TPEx Listed Companies"
+V 4.1 The Company evaluates the independence and competence of the Certified Public Accountants at least once per year by making reference to the audit quality indicators (AQIs), the evaluation items are as follows: The scale and reputation of CPA firm as well as the experience of CPA Whether a CPA does not serve as a Director, manager of the Company and the subsidiaries, or other position may influence the Company; the status of interest conflicts Whether a CPA does not consistently provide the audit service for more than 7 years; the nature and extent of providing non-audit service, audit fees, evaluation in the same industry.
+Whether no lawsuit case or case been corrected or investigated by the authorization or not; the quality of audit service.
+Whether participating in regular training or not; the interaction with the management and Chief Audit Officer "Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies"